Weekend in Phuket – A Delicious Two Day Itinerary Focused on Sea and Food

 Hit dimly lit shot bar Z1mplex Mixology Laboratory (156/48 Phangnga Road; 9pm-1am) where the mad scientist mixologist owners Parist ‘Tom’ Auttayatamavittaya (AKA Tom Funk) and Chanida ‘Nann’ Yantapanit concoct shooters that look like science experiments.
 Order a Spectrum Jellyfish which resembles a lava lamp in miniature.
 Up for some live music with the locals?
 Try Timber Hut (6pm-2am; Yaowarat Road, between Mae Luan and Dibuk Roads).

-You’ll have to rise early if you have a cooking class today to sample another of Phuket’s quintessential breakfasts, kanom jeen.
+It’s not a complete weekend in Phuket if it doesn’t include khanom jeen so you’ll have to rise early if you have a cooking class today to squeeze in another of Phuket’s quintessential breakfasts.
 We love the legendary Po Lamai (intersection of Satun and Dibuk Road) for khanom jeen – fermented rice noodles, drowned in rich coconut-based curries and eaten with an array of fresh aromatic herbs and greens.

-Lunch is always included in a Thai cooking class with participants eating the lunch they cooked at the end of the class.
+Lunch is always included in a Thai cooking class with participants eating the lunch they cooked at the end of the class, so enjoy your fruits of your labour.

-Reward yourself with an afternoon by the sea or pool.
+Reward yourself with an afternoon by the sea or pool on the last afternoon of your weekend in Phuket.
 If you stayed in Phuket’s Old Town and don’t have a stretch of sand nearby, make a beeline for a beach.
 There’s a lovely stretch of sand in front of The Boathouse (see our accommodation post, above, for more details) at Kata Beach, which is home to the laidback Re Ká Ta beach club (7am to 8pm), a local favourite.
 While the pool is petite, there offer floating beanbags, are home to a Quiksilver surf school, there’s Sunset Apero with free-flowing bubbles, and a poolside DJ after dark.
 If you’re after something more glam and more of a party vibe during daylight hours then head to Surin Beach for Catch, one of Phuket’s oldest beach clubs and still one of its most popular places to don a spangly kaftan.

-Savour the sunset over the sea from enormous cushions at Baba Nest (opens at 5pm), a lofty bar on the rooftop deck of Sri Panwa Resort on the south coast.
+For the final sunset of your weekend in Phuket, recline on the comfy cushions at Baba Nest (opens at 5pm).
+The lofty bar on the rooftop deck of Sri Panwa Resort is one of the best sunset viewing spots on Phuket for gawking at the sun sinking over the sea.
 Note that there’s a minimum spend for non-guests.

-Head back into Phuket’s Old Town to Thalang Road, which closes to traffic every Sunday from 4-10pm for Phuket Walking Street, called Lardyai or Talaad Yai, which is ‘big market’ in Southern Thai.
+Spend the final evening of your weekend in Phuket back in the Old Town on Thalang Road, which closes to traffic every Sunday from 4-10pm for Phuket Walking Street, called Lardyai or Talaad Yai, which is ‘big market’ in Southern Thai.
 You can easily spend a few hours here, shopping for vintage collectables, handicrafts, artsy knick-knacks, and the handmade jewellery and accessories that young Thais are so good at making.
 In between shopping you can stop to wash down Phuket oysters with cold beers and tuck into an array of street food snacks, from barbecued skewers to Thai ‘tacos’.

-Dripping with greenery – potted palms, plant boxes, hanging ferns – Thamachat (Natural) Restaurant (62/5 Soi Phutorn, off Bangkok Road; daily 10.30am-11.30pm) is another quirky eatery of the kind Phuket Town loves.
-Recommended to us by local foodies, ‘The Natural’ is located in a big old house with dining areas in the downstairs covered courtyards, on the wide covered balconies above, and in every conceivable nook you can find, all decorated in an eclectic style with statues, fountains, kitschy knick knacks, retro finds, and handicrafts, such as traditional masks.
-While the extensive picture menu features Thai and ‘international’ food, we strongly recommend you stick to the local dishes, such as the Southern Thai style fish curry or fiery crab curry.
+Dripping with greenery – potted palms, plant boxes, hanging ferns – Thamachat (Natural) Restaurant (62/5 Soi Phutorn, off Bangkok Road; daily 10.30am-11.30pm) is another quirky eatery of the kind Phuket Town loves and is a fabulous spot to wind up your weekend in Phuket.
+Recommended to us by local Thai foodies, it was packed with a mix of Thais and expats, couples as well as groups of friends and families.
+‘The Natural’ is located in a big old house with dining areas in the downstairs covered courtyards, on the wide covered balconies above, and in every conceivable nook you can find, all decorated in an eclectic style with statues, fountains, kitschy knick knacks, retro finds, and handicrafts, such as traditional masks.
+While the extensive picture menu features Thai and ‘international’ food, we strongly recommend you stick to the local Phuket dishes, such as the Southern Thai style fish curry or fiery crab curry.
 Warning: service can be slow here also.

 HOW TO GET TO PHUKET